Please navigate through the FAQs below to find the answers to commonly asked questions regarding the DoDEA Virtual High

 DVHS operates from three hubs to accommodate worldwide delivery to the students it will serve.
-The hubs are located in Wiesbaden, Germany; Okinawa, Japan; and Quantico Marine Corps Base, Virginia.
-These locations, within different time zones, allow for synchronous interaction to support online learning.
+The hubs are located in Sembach, Germany; Okinawa, Japan; and Quantico Marine Corps Base, Virginia.
+These locations, within different time zones, allow for real time interaction to support online learning.

 Although DVHS affords the opportunity for flexible scheduling, to ensure success, students should have a designated time period in which to complete coursework.
 Students may also be able to complete assignments wherever and whenever they have Internet access, but ongoing and routine participation is crucial.
 While some learning take place at any time the student chooses (reading, research, etc.) some of the requirements include participating in live, online discussions via web conferencing in addition to video and/or audio chats.